ray-project/ray/doc/source/rllib-models.rst

 .. image:: rllib-components.svg

 The components highlighted in green can be replaced with custom user-defined implementations, as described in the next sections.
-The purple components are *RLlib internal*, which means they can only be modified by changing the algorithm source code.
+The purple components are RLlib internal, which means they can only be modified by changing the algorithm source code.

 Built-in Models and Preprocessors